alifeee/blogtest/ring-populations/ring-populations.md

 [Source](https://github.com/alifeee/blog/blob/main/ring-populations/data.birminghampop-vs-km.ipynb).

 </figcaption>

+Comparing this with the original plot above, it seems like 10 km is about inline with the ONS data.

 ![Bar chart of population vs source.
 This time with ring populations included.
 They vary. <10 km ring is closest to average.](images/bham_pop_comparison_websites_and_rings.svg)